Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Which Sauna Heater Is Better for Most Homes?

 For most home sauna buyers, electric is usually the more practical choice.
-It is easier to start, easier to schedule, easier to control, and easier to integrate into a residential routine.
-Wood-burning heaters can be excellent, but they are best for buyers who want the full traditional process and are ready for the added installation and maintenance needs.
+It is easier to start, schedule, control, and integrate into a residential routine.
+Wood-burning heaters can be excellent, but they are best for buyers who specifically want the fire-based process and are prepared for the additional installation and maintenance needs.

 If you are still deciding whether a heater-based sauna is right for you, our guide to infrared vs. traditional sauna can help you compare the main sauna types.

 Sauna heater sizing is one of the most important parts of the buying process.
 A heater that is too small may struggle to heat the room.
-A heater that is too large may heat too aggressively or feel harder to control.
+A heater that is too large can be a poor match for the sauna and may behave differently than intended.
 The goal is not to buy the biggest heater.
-The goal is to buy the right heater for the room.
+The goal is to select a heater within the manufacturer’s recommended range for the real room.

 Step 1: Calculate Sauna Room Volume